swill/cpbmapi/README.md

 This project can be run as a stand alone script or the API object can be imported into other scripts in this directory as a library.

-`cpbm_api.py` is a stand alone script which can be used on its own.
-You can simply change the code that gets run when the file is run, and it works on its own.
+`cpbm_api.py` is a stand alone script which can be run on its own, as well as a basic library which can be imported into other scripts.

 `api_examples.py` is an example of using the `cpbm_api.py` script as a library.
-In this example, we have simply imported the API object in and started making requests.
+In this example, we  simply import the `API` object and start making requests.
 This is ideal if you have multiple scripts that do different tasks and you want them to all exist at the same time.
-Simply duplicate this file and change the api calls as needed.
+Simply duplicate this file and change the api requests as needed.